jamiguel23/DXA-takehome/logging.md

 Once I made the slash command with the option to get the the zip code and successfully hit the weather API I reached my MVP.
 Though, while testing I hit my maximum calls on the API I am using so I might need to find another that can give me some more free call a day.

 Calling it a night after update the README and pushing to GitHub.
-The goal for tomorrow is to clean up, modularize, start the documentation, and them deploy to a hosting service like render.com or heroku if there is more time I will look to add a gif and a temp converter.
+The goal for tomorrow is to clean up, modularize, start the documentation, and then deploy to a hosting service like render.com or heroku.
+If there is more time I will look to add a gif and a temp converter.

 ## July 31, 2023 (Morning)

 Began the day to clean up to try a different API since my original only allowed 50 calls a day which was not sufficient for me testing.
 Migrated to WeatherAPI and its much better.
-After that, i started to make myself comments to remember what the lines of code were doing.
+After that, I started to make comments to remember what the lines of code were doing.
 When that was complete I push to main and will attempt to host using a service but might also look into repl.it if I run into problems.

 Finished documenting (can be found in process.md) as well as uploaded a video of the bot working.